 Document Activity Tracking and Audit Logs

 Track every action taken on your documents with detailed activity logs and audit trails.
-This guide covers viewing activity history, understanding event types, exporting audit logs, tracking recipient engagement, and using activity data for compliance.
+This guide covers viewing activity history, understanding event types, exporting audit logs, the automatic Certificate of Completion, tracking recipient engagement, and using activity data for compliance.

 Prerequisites